yolabs007/Raspberrypi/AutoBoot/readme for autoboot.txt

 # to make a file bootable here  you need to follow these simple steps
-# to make this work please ensure you have a file called autostart.py  saved home/pi/autostart.py
+# to make this work please ensure you have a file called autostart.py  saved at location  home/pi/autostart.py

 #Step-1 copy paste the below code it will create a file autostart.service and open it in nano
 sudo nano /etc/systemd/system/autostart.service